 - Record your trades as a means of keeping tabs, such as what was opened and what was closed in either profit or loss.
 In traders’ jargon it’s called “trading diary” and it’s a powerful tool to evaluate your overall performance and accuracy of predictions you make.

-- How to manage your positions once they are open and live in the markets
+- How to manage your positions in metatrader 4 or metatrader 5 terminal once they are open and live in the markets

 - Impartial criteria that the trader will use for selecting, entering and exiting trades